oxylabs/chatgpt-scraper/README.md

     ]
 }
 ```
-You can find the [full example file](output-chatgpt-scraper.json) in this repository.
+You can find the full [output example file](output-chatgpt-scraper.json) in this repository.

 **Note:** The composition of elements may vary depending on whether the query was made from a desktop or mobile device.

 ### JSON output structure

-This is the detailed list of each ChatGPT element API parses, including descriptions, data types, and relevant metadata.
+This is the detailed list of each element taht Chat GPT Web Scraper API parses, including descriptions, data types, and relevant metadata.

 **Note:** The number of items and fields for a specific result type may vary depending on the submitted prompt.